ssmirr/appdev-chapters/planning-your-idea.md

 ### Crazy Eights

-I like to start with some [Crazy Eights](https://library.gv.com/the-product-design-sprint-diverge-day-2-c7a5df8e7cd0#43d8) to force myself to just get some thoughts down on paper.
+I like to start with some [Crazy Eights](https://library.gv.com/the-product-design-sprint-diverge-day-2-c7a5df8e7cd0#43d8){:target="_blank"} to force myself to just get some thoughts down on paper.

 I will usually do two or three rounds.
 One round, I'll use the 8 panels to progress through the different screens of a flow.
 Another round, I'll use the 8 panels to explore 8 different takes on the most important screen in the app.

 Remember, you are only supposed to spend around 40 seconds per panel!
 Actually set a timer and stick to it.
-Try [using a sharpie rather than a pen](https://signalvnoise.com/posts/1788-oldie-but-goodie-sketching-with-a-sharpie) to prevent yourself from getting into too much detail in this phase.
+Try [using a sharpie rather than a pen](https://signalvnoise.com/posts/1788-oldie-but-goodie-sketching-with-a-sharpie){:target="_blank"} to prevent yourself from getting into too much detail in this phase.

 ### Wireframe

 Then, I select one flow that I like, and I  draw out each screen in a bit more detail.
-I like the [Prototyping On Paper](https://marvelapp.com/pop/) app to connect the sketches of each screen together, and eventually I try to "crawl" from every link and button in each screen to every other screen until I've drawn out the entire app (excluding obvious things like edit profile forms).
+I like the [Prototyping On Paper](https://marvelapp.com/pop/){:target="_blank"} app to connect the sketches of each screen together, and eventually I try to "crawl" from every link and button in each screen to every other screen until I've drawn out the entire app (excluding obvious things like edit profile forms).

 ## User Stories

-Next, I create a [Trello board](https://trello.com/) to list out all of the features that I've identified in my wireframe.
+Next, I like to create a [Trello](https://trello.com/){:target="_blank"} or some other [kanban](https://thoughtbot.com/blog/how-we-use-trello-for-product-development){:target="_blank"} board to list out all of the features that I've identified in my wireframe.

 For the time being, I create two columns in the board: "Ideas" and "1st draft".

 In the Ideas column, add a card for every feature that you can see in your wireframe.
-When I'm writing down a feature, I usually phrase it as a [User Story](http://www.romanpichler.com/blog/10-tips-writing-good-user-stories/).
+When I'm writing down a feature, I usually phrase it as a [User Story](http://www.romanpichler.com/blog/10-tips-writing-good-user-stories/){:target="_blank"}.
 User stories are just features, phrased in a particular manner:

 "As a **[role]**, I want to be able to **[capability]**," (and, optionally), "so that **[benefit]**."